-Note: the tool I use to set it all up is virtenv.
-It sets up a Xephyr xserver running Joe’s Window Manager in a Linux kernel container (LXC).
-I only have to shut down JWM, apt-get install the new window manager, and run it.
-The beauty is the container works in a separate filesystem, and it will not overwrite the real filesystem on my computer.
+The tool I use to set it all up is virtenv.
+It sets up a Xephyr xserver running OpenBox in a Linux kernel container (LXC).
+I only have to shut down OpenBox, apt-get install the new window manager, and run it as it comes up by default, without any kind of customization.
+The container works in a separate filesystem, and it will not overwrite the real filesystem on my computer.

 Joe’s Window Manager

 JWM is a light-weight window manager for the X11 Window System.
 A small memory footprint makes it a good choice for older computers and less powerful systems.
 Barry Kauler’s excellent Puppy Linux is based on JWM.

 You install it as sudo apt-get install jwm on Ubuntu, or as yum install jwm on Fedora.
 I takes about 3MB of memory to run.

 BlackBox is comparable to JWM, and loads in about 3MB of memory.

 Openbox is rarely used stand-alone, it is however the window manager of choice in a number of other desktop environments such as Gnome, KDE and LXDE.
 It runs in about 7MB of memory.
 CrunchBang is and example of distribution based on Openbox.